 Football had never been shown on the television as much as in the 1990’s, so I was very fortunate to be growing up in the ground-breaking era.

-Up until the early 90’s, fans were limited to Saint & Greavsie and Football Focus on Saturday lunchtimes and Match of the Day in the evening.
+Up until the early 90’s, fans used to be limited to Saint & Greavsie and Football Focus on Saturday lunchtimes with Match of the Day in the evening.
 The occasional cup tie or international would be shown during the week and a brief highlights package on BBC’s Sportsnight would be shown.

 FANTASY FOOTBALL LEAGUE

-David Baddiel and Frank Skinner fronted Fantasy Football League, ably assisted by their sidekick Statto (Angus Loughran).
-The show was loosely based around the Fantasy Football game that was in its infancy at the time and was hosted in a studio that was supposed to be a mock-up of the flat Baddiel and Skinner both shared.
+David Baddiel and Frank Skinner fronted Fantasy Football League, ably assisted by Statto.
+The show was loosely based around the Fantasy Football game that was in its infancy at the time.
+The show was hosted in a studio that was supposed to be a mock-up of the flat Baddiel and Skinner both shared.
 Guest appearances from celebrity managers in the league and they would talk about their team selection.

 Baddiel and Skinner also played out sketches related to football of the time.
 Nottingham Forest’s Jason Lee was one particular player singled out for their mickey-taking.
 He would later complain about the jokes, saying that it had a direct impact on his performances.

 Despite only being seven years old when the show started, I loved it and my Dad would record it for me to watch every Saturday morning.
 Quite a lot of the jokes went over my head as a lot of it was adult-themed, but I enjoyed it all the same.

 The duo recreated famous moments in football history with former players in a sketch called ‘Phoenix From The Flames’, adding their own comedic edge to the recreation.
 One week they featured Patrice Battiston’s infamous moment when he collided with West German goalkeeper Harald Schumacher, making fun of a life-changing injury.
 Battiston took it all in good-humour.